AutumnEvans418/VsGradeBook/README.md

 # Visual Studio GradeBook
 Simplyifing grading code in visual studio.
 No more sending compressed files, downlowding, and opening student's code.

+Visual Studio Gradebook is a Visual Studio extension that makes it easy for teachers to create projects for students to submit.
+Teachers can create cases that students must account for in their console app and teachers can view the student's code right in visual studio.
 ## Features

 - Teachers can create a project for students to complete